 Cherry blossoms in Kakunodate

-The origin of cherry blossoms – Somei Yoshino edition –
+The origin of cherry blossoms – Somei Yoshino variety –

-Kakunodate area #Experience and See #Nature and Landscape #Tradition and Culture #history
+Kakunodate area #Experience and see #Nature and scenery #Tradition and Culture #history

-At one point, the entire area was in danger of being cut down!
+At one point, it was in danger of being completely cut down!?

-At one point, the entire area was in danger of being cut down!
+At one point, it was in danger of being completely cut down!?

-Planting cherry trees on river banks was not unusual in Japan, but around 1972, the River Law was enacted, stating that trees could not be planted on banks, as it was thought that if the trees took root they would create holes in the banks, which would allow water to seep in and cause the banks to collapse.
-Instead, grass was planted instead, and the Hinokinai River bank was no exception.
-The townspeople were faced with the risk of the cherry trees they had lovingly nurtured being cut down.
+In Japan, it was not uncommon to plant cherry trees on riverbanks, but around 1972, it was thought that if trees took root, they would create holes in the embankment, allowing water to seep in and cause the embankment to collapse.
+As a result, a rule was established in the River Law prohibiting the planting of trees on embankments.
+Instead, the method of planting grass was adopted.
+The Hinokinai River embankment was no exception.
+The townspeople faced the crisis that the cherry trees they had carefully cultivated might be cut down.

-The thoughts of the residents who have continued to protect the cherry blossoms
+The feelings of the residents who continued to protect the cherry blossoms

-The thoughts of the residents who have continued to protect the cherry blossoms
+The feelings of the residents who continued to protect the cherry blossoms

-“We want to preserve the cherry blossoms somehow.”
-As the plan steadily progressed, the townspeople came up with the idea of “getting the cherry blossoms on the Hinokinai River bank protected by law.”
-They came up with the idea of using the Cultural Properties Protection Act instead of the River Act, meaning that in order to preserve the two-kilometer cherry blossom tunnel on the Hinokinai River bank, they could have it designated as a national cultural property and protected by law.
-As a result, the town proposed this to the assembly, and the bank was designated as a town road.
-The “cherry blossoms on the bank” were left uncut, as they became “cherry blossoms as a tree-lined avenue,” and the landscape, which harmonizes with the gentle flow of the river, was praised as being as beautiful as a masterpiece.
+“We want to save the cherry blossoms somehow.”
+As the plan steadily progressed, the townspeople came up with the idea of “getting the cherry blossoms along the Hinokinai River embankment protected by law.”
+They thought of using the Cultural Properties Protection Act instead of the River Act, that is, getting the two-kilometer-long tunnel of cherry blossoms along the Hinokinai River embankment designated as a cultural property by the national government and protected by law.
+As a result, the town proposed to the council that the embankment be designated as a town road.
+The “cherry blossoms on the embankment” were left untouched as they became “cherry blossoms along a tree-lined road,” and the resulting scenery, harmonizing with the gentle flow of the river, was praised for its beauty, like a masterpiece painting.

-Overcoming the crisis and becoming a national designation
+Overcoming the crisis and becoming a nationally designated country

-Overcoming the crisis and becoming a national designation
+Overcoming the crisis and becoming a nationally designated country

-The cherry blossoms on the banks of the Hinokinai River, which the residents have continued to protect, have now been designated a National Place of Scenic Beauty.
-The cherry blossom-colored tunnel that stretches out like a fairy tale world is filled with the passionate feelings that the townspeople have for the cherry blossoms.
+Thanks to the residents’ continued efforts to protect the cherry blossoms along the Hinokinai River embankment, they have now been designated a national scenic spot.
+The tunnel of cherry blossoms that unfolds like a fairytale world is filled with the passionate feelings that the townspeople have for their cherry blossoms.

-〇The origin of cherry blossoms – weeping cherry tree edition –
+The origin of cherry blossoms – Weeping cherry blossoms edition –

 Past flowering information